afpac/lightggfaq/loadouts/weapon-inspector.md

 	* Should your chosen mod grant stats to your weapon (such as Backup Mag increasing the magazine size), the Stats list below will update to reflect the mod's effects.
 * The masterworks the weapon is capable of rolling are listed.
 	* Selecting a masterwork will grant +10 (see the FAQs section below on how stats are calculated) to that stat.
 The Stats list below will update to reflect this.
-* You can deselect any node to indicate your loadout is flexible for that component of the build.

 **Stats**